tembo-io/website/src/content/docs/product/stacks/Transactional/mongo-alternative.md

 psql 'postgresql://postgres:<your-password>@<your-host>:5432/postgres'
 ```

-Once connected to the instance, running `\dn` will list the schemas and show `ferretdb` and an option.
+Once connected to the instance, running `\dn` will list the schemas and show `ferretdb` as an option.

 Running `SET search_path TO ferretdb;` will allow you to interact with your data stored via FerretDB.